-Even the traditional training models have been challenged; not least by a model referred to as Ultra Short Race-Pace Training (USRPT), which is based on the notion that all work in the pool needs to be of high quality.
+Even the traditional training models have been challenged.
+A model referred to as Ultra Short Race-Pace Training (USRPT) is based on the notion that all work in the pool needs to be of high quality.
 The technique and physical effort of the swimmer should preferably exactly resemble how the swimmer swims during races.
-Instead of swimming long distances much slower than competition speed (e.g. 20 x 400 meters), it’s here for instance recommended that you swim 50 x 25, where no resting period is to exceed 23 seconds.
-The swimmer gets help from the coach in terms of deciding the speed for the 25 meter lengths, as well as perhaps when it comes to establishing criteria for how he or she should breathe and how many arm strokes per length is considered reasonable.
+Instead of swimming long distances much slower than competition speed (20 x 400m), it’s recommended that you swim 50 x 25, with no resting period exceeding 23 seconds.
+The swimmer gets help from the coach in terms of deciding the speed for the 25-meter lengths, as well as establishing criteria for how he or she should breathe and how many arm strokes per length is considered reasonable.
 When the swimmer is no longer able to handle one of these variables, then he or she aborts the series, recovers and tries a new training series.

 Brent Rushall was the one who dared breaking the old sacraments in the religion of swim training.
-Rushall got his PhD under James “Doc” Counsilman at the University of Indiana in the 1960s and wrote his first article in the field of sports psychology in the magazine International Swimmer already in 1965.
+Rushall got his PhD under James “Doc” Counsilman at the University of Indiana in the 1960s and wrote his first article in the field of sports psychology in the magazine International Swimmer in 1965.
 Over time, he’s shifted his focus from psychology to physiology, where he’s studied the impact of the nervous system on top-level athletic performance.
-He has around sixty books on his CV.
+He has around 60 books on his CV.

-Brent Rushall sees two major physiological benefits with adopting USRPT: 1) Creates correct neuromuscular patterns.
-Traditional over-distance training causes fatigue and empties the swimmer’s supply of glycogen, while preventing the nervous system from operating the same way it does during races.
+Brent Rushall sees two major physiological benefits to adopting USRPT:

+It creates correct neuromuscular patterns.
+Traditional distance training causes fatigue, saps the swimmer’s glycogen supply, and prevents the nervous system from operating the same way it does during races.
 When using USRPT, swimmers always work with race-like movements.

-2) There is enough time for the swimmer to rest.
+There is enough time for the swimmer to rest.
 The shorter active time enables a fast recovery for the body.

-Proponents of USRPT believe that the method is just as suitable for both short- and long-distance swimmers.
-A third benefit is that young people training according to USRPT don’t get ruined by all the time they have to dedicate to training.
+Proponents of USRPT believe that the method is suitable for both short- and long-distance swimmers.
+A third benefit is that young people training according to USRPT don’t have their lives ruined by all the time they have to dedicate to training.
 By adopting USRPT, they also have time for school and friends.